-The Tibetan Terrier is an ancient breed that was once revered in their native Tibet and thought to bring good luck to their owners.
-They were raised as companions for the Buddhist monks and were excellent guard dogs for the nomadic high-plateau herdsmen.
-Nowadays, with their affectionate and laid back personalities, they make popular family pets.
+The Tibetan Terrier is a medium-sized Tibetan dog breed in the non-sporting group with long fur, floppy ears, facial hair, and a curled tail over its back.
+This ancient breed was once revered in its native Tibet and thought to bring good luck to its owners.
+Tibetan Terriers were raised as companions for Buddhist monks, and they also made excellent guard dogs for the nomadic high-plateau herdsmen.
+Nowadays, with their affectionate and laid-back personalities, these dogs are popular as family pets.

 Height: 14 to 17 inches

 Weight: 18 to 30 pounds (most commonly 20 to 24 pounds)

 Coat: Soft, woolly undercoat; Dense, long, fine topcoat

 Coat Color: Solid or any combinations of black, white, gold, brindle, and sable

 The Tibetan Terrier is known for having a gentle, loving, and companionable personality that thrives with human company.
 These dogs make excellent family pets, providing the children are respectful and gentle.
 They also generally get along well with other dogs and can live peacefully with cats (if introductions are done carefully).